Millermatic Mig settings, MIG Welding Principles, procedures, and techniques for using millermatic mig machines.

-Miller Electrics millermatic mig machines are great machines.
+Miller Electrics mig machines are great machines.

-One of the great features is the little weld settings chart that is located on the inside of the cover that protects the wire feeding hardware.
+One of the great features is the weld settings chart that is located on the inside of the cover that protects the wire feeding hardware.

 You can bet the Miller Electric went to great pains to determine good settings for their mig machines because they obviously want a good user experience and fewer customer complaints.